-Upon registering for GMAT, applicants must specify that results be sent to the AUB Office of Admissions.
-Please use AUB's ETS school code (0902) to ensure official submission of test scores.
+Upon registering for GMAT, applicants must specify that results be sent to the AUB Office of Admissions (ETS school code 0902).
 Some faculties and departments have additional requirements regarding admission to their programs.
-Prospective applicants should ascertain from the faculty/department/program concerned whether they meet all requirements.
-For detailed information regarding admission to a particular faculty or department, see the sections on graduate study in the relevant faculty and department sections.
+Prospective applicants should ascertain from the faculty/ department/program concerned whether they meet all requirements.
+For detailed information regarding admission to a particular faculty or department, see the sections on graduate study in the relevant faculty and department.